AOrto/AOrto.github.io/README.md

 </div>

-Youth that plan on attending the Stake Youth Handcart Trek need to register by year end.
-Don't delay.
-See your youth leader if you need assistance registering online so they can get your parents the registration information.

-february Cleaning Assignment:  TBA
+Branch Cleaning Day is March 4th now as the date changed.
+Youth activities are now on Wednesday but check with youth leaders for details on this week’s schedule.
+No Branch Council Meeting on February 15 due to holiday weekend.
+Family History Center Open every Thursday from 2pm-4pm.
+Tri Stake Formal youth Dance February 21st in Hanford.

-If you see this ask President Orton: would he rather be a vampire or a werewolf?
+If you see this ask President Orton: What fantasy world would he like to live in?

-Also tell him this fun fact: Probably the most famous vampire of all time, Count Dracula, quoted Deuteronomy 12:23: “The blood is the life.”
+Also tell him this fun fact: Tolkien originally wanted to publish The Lord of the Rings as one book.
+It was over 1,000 pages and about half a million words long, so, the publisher split it into three books.

 they always remember.